lambdatoast/lambdatoast.github.com/_posts/2014-09-20-the-point-of-abstraction.markdown

 By the way, if you find yourself in a situation where what you initially considered non-essential is revealed to be actually essential (or vice versa), after you've obtained more knowledge about the problem, then you should revise your design accordingly.
-If this revision turns out to be a nightmare to implement, it will be for reasons entirely unrelated to the the fact that you used abstractions.
+If this revision turns out to be a nightmare to implement, it will be for reasons entirely unrelated to the fact that you used abstractions.
 Maybe your programming language sucks, and it makes modifications a dangerous and/or tedious activity, in which case the problem is the *tool used for abstraction*, which is not the same as the problem being *abstraction as a tool*.